William Stewart of Houston: Bothwell's rebellions

 Stewart was imprisoned in Edinburgh Castle in January 1592.
 It was suspected that he had helped the rebel Earl of Bothwell try to capture James VI at Holyrood Palace.
 His wife Erika was also banished from court, for stirring up controversy between the Chancellor, John Maitland of Thirlestane and James VI and Anne of Denmark.

 He was at court at Falkland Palace in June 1592, and was arrested on suspicion of planning to help the rebel Earl of Bothwell capture the king.
-He was imprisoned at Burleigh Castle.
+He was imprisoned at Burleigh Castle, and then taken to Robert Gourlay's house in Edinburgh.
 In July 1592 he was questioned by the Chancellor, John Maitland of Thirlestane, the Secretary, Richard Cockburn, John Carmichael, and John Skene, about his dealings with Bothwell.
 Stewart admitted that he had been in Edinburgh Castle playing cards with the imprisoned Earl of Bothwell shortly before Bothwell escaped on 21 June 1591, and denied that he had secret communications with Bothwell.
 To gain favour and divert suspicions, Stewart and Sir James Sandilands accused Alexander Lindsay, 1st Lord Spynie of entertaining the rebel Earl of Bothwell at Aberdour Castle in 1592 but he denied this.

+Diplomat and Lieutenant of the Isles

+Twice he went on missions to the Netherlands and States General, seeking confirmation of the Treaty of Binche or Bins.
+In 1594 he was knighted and was granted lands at Houston in West Lothian.
+His fee for the lands was used to pay the expenses of ambassadors at the baptism of Prince Henry.
+John Wemyss of Logie heard in September 1595 that he had been in Mecklenburg and Braunschweig, where Christian IV of Denmark had travelled to meet his future wife, Anne Catherine of Brandenburg.

+James VI made him Lieutenant of the Isles in 1596, instead of a Gaelic noble from the Western Isles.
+This caused some resentment, and the Earl of Argyll refused to meet with him and claimed to be unwell.

+William Stewart was sent on an embassy to Denmark in May 1598, escorting Ulrik, Duke of Holstein who had been travelling in England and Scotland, and returned in July.
+Michael Balfour accompanied them.

 Later life

-Twice he went on missions to the Netherlands.
-In 1594 he was knighted and was given lands at Houston.